Sovereign Awards – Eligibility, Selection, and Distribution Guidelines

 - Only one Sovereign Award trophy is to be presented to an individual or partnership in his or her lifetime.
 Any subsequent awards are to be noted by the addition of a gold sovereign plus a brass plate which is intended to be affixed to the individual’s or partnership’s original trophy.
 Individual breeders or partnership breeders of a Sovereign Award-winning horse will only receive one trophy in his or her lifetime.
 Breeders or breeding partnerships of subsequent award winners will receive a brass plate only which is intended to be affixed to the individual breeder or partnership breeder’s original trophy.

 - Only one gold sovereign or trophy is to be awarded in any single year for the accomplishments of a horse, individual, or partnership.
 If a horse, individual or partnership is awarded in more than one category this is to be noted on individual brass plates intended to be affixed to the base of one trophy.

-- The trophy recipient of the divisional horse awards shall be the owner of the horse at the time of the awards presentation and, if the owner is not also the breeder; the breeder listed on the Jockey Club Certificate of Registration may receive a trophy as well.
+- The trophy recipient of the divisional horse awards shall be the owner of the horse as of its last start in the award year and, if the owner is not also the breeder, the breeder listed on the Jockey Club Certificate of Registration may receive a trophy as well.

-- The owner of the Outstanding Broodmare at the time of the awards presentation shall be the only recipient of that award trophy.
+- The owner of the Outstanding Broodmare at the end of the award year shall be the only recipient of that award and trophy.

 - The name of the Horse of the Year, and the name of the recipient of the E. P. Taylor Award of Merit will be engraved on a brass plate to be permanently affixed to the base of the Sovereign Awards master trophy.
 The master trophy is permanently displayed in the Canadian Horse Racing Hall of Fame at Woodbine Racetrack in Toronto, Ontario Canada.